ackama/rails-template/variants/devise-mfa/doc/multi_factor_authentication.md

 This works fine if MFA is **required** for **all** users.
-We can add MFA to more applications if we default to MFA being an opt-in security upgrade for users so that is our default configuration.
+We can add MFA to more applications if we default to MFA being an opt-in security upgrade for users so opt-in MFA is our default configuration.

 The `otp_required_for_login` attribute on `User` (accessible through `User#otp_required_for_login?`) decides whether a user **must** use MFA to sign